What Is the Cost of a New Furnace?

 Additional Costs and Considerations

-While homeowners expect to pay the cost of a new furnace and its installation, there are other costs associated with the installation process.
-There may be additional charges for extra parts or additional labor a hired professional may need to complete the project
+While homeowners expect to pay the cost of a new furnace and its installation, there are other costs associated with the installation process that may not be included if they consult a furnace replacement cost estimator.
+There may be additional charges for extra parts or additional labor a hired professional may need to complete the project.

-If certain factors deem it necessary to relocate a furnace to a new spot in the home, you can expect additional costs between $500 and $2,000.
-Moving the furnace might mean placing the new unit only a few feet away from the old one during a basement renovation.
-In that case, you’ll just need to add a few feet of ductwork.
-Sometimes moving the entire system might be necessary, perhaps relocating it from the basement to the attic.
-This scenario requires extensive construction to add ductwork, drywall, and new electrical circuits to a new space.
-Total costs vary based on labor rates and furnace brands.
+Relocating a furnace to a new spot in the home can cost between $2,000 and $8,000.
+If the unit is being moved only a few feet away from the old one during a basement renovation, it will only be necessary to add a few feet of ductwork.
+If moving the entire system is necessary, this can require extensive construction to add ductwork, drywall, and new electrical circuits to a new space.

 Drywall Repairs

-In a renovation situation where you need to add more ductwork or circuits to set up a new furnace, you’d likely need drywall to repair and seal any changes to the wall.
-Drywall repairs typically cost between $250 and $800 and can be as simple as patching up a spot on the wall or closing up more extensive damage.
+In a renovation situation where more ductwork or circuits are being added to set up a new furnace, there will likely be a need for drywall to repair and seal any changes to the wall.
+Drywall repairs typically cost between $150 and $325 and can be as simple as patching up a spot on the wall or closing up more extensive damage.
 Some contractors factor hole size or location into their repair costs.

 Furnace Replacement Made Easy